margotmg/margotmg.github.io/_projects/3_project.md

 ## 🎯 Research Question
-> How accurately do standard Spanish AST systems recognise speech from users with dysarthria, and what error patterns or usability barriers emerge in this context?
+> How accurately do standard Spanish ASR systems recognize speech from users with dysarthria, and what error patterns or usability barriers emerge in this context?

 ---